What is the hCG Diet?

-The hCG diet is a diet based on the female pregnancy hormone – human chorionic gonadotropin (hCG), which is produced by the placenta during pregnancy to help the baby grow.
+The hCG diet is based on the female pregnancy hormone – human chorionic gonadotropin (hCG), produced by the placenta during pregnancy to help the baby grow.

-hCG has been used for a variety of medical purposes like infertility treatment for decades, but more recently it has become the centerpiece of the HCG diet.
+hCG has been used for various medical purposes like infertility treatment for decades, but more recently, it has become the centerpiece of the HCG diet.
 According to its creators, it can be used in drops, injections, or pills to curb appetite and reduce weight.

-This hormone is claimed to have several modes of action which result in weight loss: hCG accelerates the mobilization of fat and uses it as an energy source, it’s said to reduce appetite and activate metabolism
+This hormone is claimed to have several modes of action that result in weight loss: hCG accelerates fat mobilization and uses it as an energy source.
+It’s said to reduce appetite and activate metabolism.

 The main principle of the diet is combining daily low-dose (125 IU) hCG injections and extreme calorie restriction with an allowance of only about 500 calories per day.